 Conflict of Interest

 The university's principal missions are the education of students and the generation and dissemination of knowledge.
 In pursuit of these missions, or as a natural outgrowth of such activities, faculty, staff and students often become involved in outside activities.
-While extramural activities benefit the university and are generally encouraged, in some circumstances such activities give rise to conflicts of interest.
-Conflicts of interest are situations that need to be disclosed and sometimes managed.
-They are not inherently bad and do not always lead to biased behavior.
-The university is committed to promoting objectivity in research.
+Investigators also may have outside financial interests.
+In some circumstances such activities give rise to conflicts of interest.
+The University must identify and manage situations in which financial interests, other personal interests, or outside activities could bias or compromise – or have the appearance of biasing or compromising – objectivity or judgment relative to scientific research.

-The Office of the Vice President of Research and the Office for Research Integrity and Compliance (ORIC) are responsible for compliance with financial conflict of interest regulations and policy.
+The Office of the Vice President for Research (OVPR) is designated as the institutional unit responsible for supporting compliance with regulations and policies related to research activities, including financial conflict of interest requirements.